my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-The data structure for UTXO response
+The data structure for UTXO
   The address of the output recipient
   The output transaction block height
   Whether the output contains a reward